hugoqnc/Split/README.md

 - [x] Modify advanced image recognition parameters in settings

 ## Upcoming features
-- [ ] Save the results of the allocation of receipts
 - [ ] Integration to the [Tricount API](https://www.tricount.com/en/api)
 - [ ] And hopefully, publication of ReceiptSplitter on the App Store